StamusNetworks/suricata-4-analysts/source/write-performant-rules.rst

 This is the main recommendation.
 When writing a rule you need to find a way to trigger MPM in an efficient way.
 This means the signature must have a content match on a pattern that is on a differentiator.
-It should be almost unique in the ruleset so it reduces the signature group to the lower number possible.
+It should be almost unique in the ruleset so it reduces the signature group to the lowest number possible.

-In our previous example, we did use ``http.user_agent; content: "Winhttp";`` because the string ``Winhttp`` is not common among HTTP user agents.
-This guarantee us an efficient prefiltering by the MPM engine.
-As we have seen previously in the profiling output, all the check done on the signature have been successful.
+In our previous example, we used ``http.user_agent; content: "Winhttp";`` because the string ``Winhttp`` is not common among HTTP user agents.
+This guaranteed us an efficient prefiltering by the MPM engine.
+As we have seen previously in the profiling output, all the checks done on the signature have been successful.
 The rest of the filters were just confirmation filter to avoid potential false positives.